arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 ### Setting Up the Terminal

-Waves fleet management requires us to have the X8 setup with a FoundriesFactory.
-If you have not done this please take a look our other tutorial [Getting Started tutorial](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box), it will walk you through how to set up the X8 with your FoundriesFactory.
-To use Waves we also need to have fioctl installed and configured, you can follow this guide [here](https://docs.foundries.io/latest/getting-started/install-fioctl/index.html) for setting up fioctl.
-Creating waves and device groups will be done via the host, which is your factory, so the following commands will be in a terminal using fioctl connected to your FoundriesFactory.
+Waves fleet management requires us to have the X8 setup with FoundriesFactory.
+If you have not done so, please follow our [Getting Started tutorial](https://docs.arduino.cc/tutorials/portenta-x8/out-of-the-box),  as it will walk you through setting up the X8 with your Factory.
+To use Waves, you need to have fioctl installed and configured.
+Follow this [guide](https://docs.foundries.io/latest/getting-started/install-fioctl/index.html) to do so.
+Creating Waves and device groups will be done via the host, which is your factory.
+As such, the following commands will be entered in a terminal using fioctl  to connect to your Factory.

 ### Rotating Our Keys